Program Description

 Interns will work with their Carnegie mentor on an assigned research project with the ultimate goal of developing an original research finding that is suitable for presentation at a national scientific meeting during the following academic year.
 Interns are full members of their mentors’ research groups, participate in regular group meetings, and attend weekly seminars and social events at the EPL aimed at establishing a collegial cohort.
 EPIIC’s intensity and training will prepare its participants for graduate student life.

-- This is a paid, full-time position with a stipend of $6000, dispersed bi-weekly.
+- This is a paid, full-time position with a stipend of $6000 dispersed at the beginning, middle, and end of the program.

-- Housing will be provided at American University.
+- Apartment-style housing will be provided at American University.
 This includes full linen sets, Wi-Fi and cable access, shuttle service to/from the nearest metro stop, and complimentary access to the university’s fitness facilities.
+Pets are not allowed.
+Move-in/out days will be May 31st and Aug.
+9th.

 - Interns will also have access to the Earth and Planets Laboratory facilities including the library and research facilities necessary for carrying out their research.